-International bidding, international legal procedure, filing brand, patent and INPI certification,… to preserve all their legal value abroad.
+International tendering, international legal procedure, trademark registration, patent and INPI certification,… to preserve all their legal value abroad.

 What is the legalization of documents?

-Legalisation is a formality whose objective is to enable french documents (official or private deeds) of retain their legal and official value abroad, depending on the country concerned.
+Legalisation is a formality whose objective is to enable French documents (official documents or private deeds) to retain their legal and official value abroad, depending on the country concerned.

-Thus, documents relating to a patent application issued in France can be legalized, for example, to preserve any their legal value to the administration concerned and the whole authorities in the target country.
+Thus, documents relating to a patent application issued in France can be legalized, for example, to preserve all their legal value with the administration concerned and all the authorities in the target country.

-In the same way, an act from a foreign country must be legalized in its country of origin to be recognized by the authorities in France.
+Similarly, an official document issued by a foreign country must be legalized in its country of origin in order to be recognized by the authorities in France.
 Legalization may be necessary, in particular in the context of calls for tenders, trademark registration, commercial litigation, the creation of a subsidiary or even for expatriation.

 What are the formalities for legalization?

-To carry out legalization procedures, you have at your disposal several appeals according to the diplomatic rules in force in the target countries.
+To carry out legalization procedures, you have several options according to the diplomatic rules in force in the countries concerned.

-The document is first of all legalized by the Ministry of Foreign Affairs in Paris (Bureau des legalizations) and then by the Consulate of the country concerned.
+The document is first legalized by the Ministry of Foreign Affairs in Paris (Bureau of Legalizations) and then by the Consulate of the country concerned.

 Simplified approach: the Apostille

-Faster than the traditional procedure, the apostille is a simplified legalisation established by the Hague Convention.
+Faster than the traditional procedure, the apostille is a simplified legalization established by the Hague Convention.

 This formality can only be carried out by a Court of Appeal in France.
-In practical, the legalisation must be carried out by the service of the Apostilles of the Court of Appeal of which the notary (as a signatory of the act or documents concerned).
+In practice, legalization must be carried out by the Apostille Department of the Court of Appeal to which the notary (as signatory of the deed or documents concerned) belongs.

 Consult the list of States Parties to the Hague Convention

-Bilateral agreements between some countries allow the exemption of legalization while maintaining the official value of the documents by question.
-Thus, a French act remains valid as it stands in Italy, in the Senegal, or Vietnam for example.
+Bilateral agreements between some countries allow exemption from legalization while maintaining the official value of the documents in question.
+Thus, a French act remains valid as it stands in Italy, Senegal or Vietnam, for example.

-Consult the official list of bilateral agreements exempting from legalisation.
+Consult the official list of bilateral agreements exempting from legalization

 Legalization needs differ from one country to another.
-The international agreements between foreign countries and France are not all identical, and the procedures may have particular features depending on the nature of the exchanges.
+International agreements between foreign countries and France are not all identical, and procedures may differ depending on the nature of the trade.

-For more information, you can consult this summary sheet of conventional law in the field of of legalization, as well as the different data according to the countries and documents transmitted.
+For more information, you can consult this summary sheet of conventional law on legalization, as well as the different data according to the countries and documents transmitted.

 Documents to be legalized

-All public documents (civil status deeds, judgments, etc.) and drawn up under private signature (deed of ownership, INPI certificate…) can do the subject of a request for legalisation in order to preserve their character official abroad.
+All public documents (civil status deeds, judgments, etc.) and documents drawn up under private signature (property deeds, INPI certificates, etc.) may be the subject of an application for legalization in order to preserve their official status abroad.